actions/runner-images/README.md

 ### Support Policy
 - Tools and versions will typically be removed 6 months after they are deprecated or have reached end-of-life
-- We support(at maximum) 2 GA images and 1 beta image at a time.
+- We support (at maximum) 2 GA images and 1 beta image at a time.
 We begin the deprecation process of the oldest image label once the newest OS image label has been released to GA.
-- The images generally contain the latest versions of packages installed except for Ubuntu LTS where we rely on the Canonical-provided repositories mostly.
+- The images generally contain the latest versions of packages installed except for Ubuntu LTS where we mostly rely on the Canonical-provided repositories.

 - Popular tools can have several versions installed side-by-side with the following strategy:

 | Tool name | Installation strategy |